 June is the first month of the rainy season, but even with the rainfall there’s still plenty of hot sunshine.
-It’s summer in Barbados and daytime temperatures typically peak at a hot 90F but the heat and humidity is broken by the odd afternoon rain shower.
+It’s summer in Barbados and daytime temperatures can reach the high 80s but the heat and humidity is broken by the odd afternoon rain shower.
 June is also the first month of the hurricane season, however storms are unlikely, especially so early in the season.
 That said, the risk of bad weather does exist.
 If you’re concerned about hurricanes we recommend checking with your travel insurance provider to make sure they offer storm-related cover.
 Despite the small risk, June is still a fantastic time to visit Barbados as most hotels and villas offer much lower rates in June.
 And there are still plenty of things to do even if it rains.
 You’ll also be in time for the rousing Crop Over Festival which begins in June and runs until the first Monday in August.

 It’s summer all year round in Barbados, but for many travelers July to November is the best time to visit Barbados.
 Yes it’s the rainy season, but showers typically pass quickly with sunny skies returning within minutes.
 And yes it’s the hurricane season, but there’s only a low risk of storms during the summer months.
-If you’re a lover of warm weather, July is especially appealing with highs of around 92F in the afternoon.
-The sun can get very hot though so it’s a good idea to pack all your tropical vacation essentials.
+If you’re a lover of warm weather, July is especially appealing with highs of around 86F in the afternoon.
+It can get even hotter though so it’s a good idea to pack all your tropical vacation essentials.
 If you visit before the school holidays you’ll make excellent savings on flights and accommodation.
 And even during the school holidays you’ll find some great last-minute deals.

 September is the height of the hurricane season in Barbados.
 It’s also one of the months with the highest rainfall.
 While the chance of storms is relatively low, there’s no denying you’re likely to see some rain.
 It’s unlikely to ruin your trip though, as you can use rain showers as a break from the beach, or as an opportunity to explore the duty-free shops and indoor attractions like the museums and art galleries.
 Many people consider September to be one of the best times to visit Barbados as it’s the month when vacation prices are at their lowest.
 You’ll get a great deal if you go in September as the weather is usually fantastic with warm sunny days and gorgeously warm seas.
 School typically starts back in the first week, so any time after that is a good time to visit if you prefer it quiet.
 Be aware that in the quietest months of September and October some hotels, restaurants and bars will be closed.